reactjs/react.dev/content/docs/cdn-links.md

 ### Why the `crossorigin` Attribute? {#why-the-crossorigin-attribute}

-If you serve React from a CDN, we recommend to keep the [`crossorigin`](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes) attribute set:
+If you serve React from a CDN, we recommend keeping the [`crossorigin`](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes) attribute set:

 ```html
 <script crossorigin src="..."></script>
 ```

-We also recommend to verify that the CDN you are using sets the `Access-Control-Allow-Origin: *` HTTP header:
+We also recommend verifying that the CDN you are using sets the `Access-Control-Allow-Origin: *` HTTP header:

 ![Access-Control-Allow-Origin: *](../images/docs/cdn-cors-header.png)